Kadri Hazbiu: Demise

 On 15 October 1982, Hazbiu was arrested and lost his membership in the People's Assembly and in the Politburo.
-On 23 November 1982, he was officially replaced by Prokop Murra as Minister of Defence, the first civilian to hold such a post of the People's Republic of Albania.
+On 23 November 1982, he was officially replaced by Prokop Murra as Minister of Defence, the first civilian to hold such a post in the People's Republic of Albania.

-Shortly after Hazbiu's trial (and about a year after Mehmet Shehu's suicide on December 17, 1981) numerous other Party and State figures were arrested and convicted in 1983 in secret trials, including Shehu's wife Fiqret and his sons, former Internal Affairs Minister Feçor Shehu, who had long worked in management positions in the intelligence Sigurimi, most recently as its director, other senior intelligence officials, Foreign Minister Nesti Nase, and the Minister of Health Llambi Ziçishti.
-All were under Shehu's line on influence, and were accused of relations with the CIA, the Yugoslav UDB, and the KGB, allegedly having plotted a coup d'etat for the liquidation of Hoxha.
+Shortly after Hazbiu's trial (and about a year after Mehmet Shehu's suicide on 17 December 1981) numerous other Party and State figures were arrested and convicted in 1983 in secret trials, including Shehu's wife Fiqret and his sons, former Internal Affairs Minister Feçor Shehu, who had long worked in management positions in the intelligence Sigurimi, most recently as its director, other senior intelligence officials, Foreign Minister Nesti Nase, and the Minister of Health Llambi Ziçishti.
+All were under Shehu's line of influence, and were accused of relations with the CIA, the Yugoslav UDB, and the KGB, allegedly having plotted a coup d'etat for the liquidation of Hoxha.

 Incriminating statements were extracted under torture.
 Nevertheless, Hazbiu and Feçor Shehu could not be forced to admit the absurd accusations.
-Several defendants were executed, the others sentenced to long prison terms.
+Several defendants were executed, and the others were sentenced to long prison terms.

 Hazbiu was executed on 15 September 1983 in Linzë near Tirana.
 Twelve years after his death, his body was exhumed and buried at the family's request on 4 November 1995 in Selitë near Tirana.

 Personal life

 Hazbiu was married and had 5 children.
 His youngest, Agron (born in 1959), became a title-winning footballer with Dinamo Tirana in 1980 under the name Agron Dautaj.
 His career ended in 1982 when his father was arrested and Agron was interned in Kurbnesh with the other family members.
-His death on 28 January 1989 in one of the Kurbnesh mines was deemed as a suicide by the communist rulers.
+His death on 28 January 1989 in one of the Kurbnesh mines was deemed a suicide by the communist rulers.